broxus/ever-wallet-api/README.md

 ton_core:
   # UDP port, used for ADNL node.
 Default: 30303
   adnl_port: 30303
-  # Root directory for ton-wallet-api DB.
+  # Root directory for tycho-wallet-api DB.
 Default: "./db"
-  db_path: "/var/ton-wallet-api/db"
+  db_path: "/var/tycho-wallet-api/db"
   # Path to ADNL keys.
   # NOTE: Will be generated if it was not there.
   # Default: "./adnl-keys.json"
-  keys_path: "/var/ton-wallet-api/adnl-keys.json"
+  keys_path: "/var/tycho-wallet-api/adnl-keys.json"
 metrics_settings:
   # Listen address of metrics.
 Used by the client to gather prometheus metrics.
   # Default: "127.0.0.1:10000"